 Punching

-Measures and limitations
+Measurements and limitations

 How you can use it

-Slab turning
+Plate turning

-Basically any ductile metal can be formed through this process: iron, aluminium, copper, brass, various types of steel up to stainless steel and special steels.
+Essentially any ductile metal can be formed through this process: iron, aluminium, copper, brass, various types of steel up to stainless steel and special steels.
 Diameter and depth of formed parts are limited only by the size of available equipment.

-Measures and limitations
+Measurements and limitations

 How you can use it